 Before I tackle the rest of the review, let’s talk about cost.
 The REDUCE cup was $32.09 after tax from Amazon.
 In contrast, the Stanley 40 oz.
 Quencher H2.0 FlowState Tumbler was $60.94 with tax and shipping.
 (The more expensive soft matte cup was the only one that wasn’t sold out when I went to buy — otherwise, I would’ve spent closer to $50.)
 Point blank, there aren’t enough variations between the cups to account for such a price difference.
 If you’re searching for an affordable tumbler, you could also consider the Simple Modern 40oz tumbler.
 I haven’t used it, but it came highly recommended when I asked for suggestions on Instagram.

-Now that we’ve established that the dupes are worth a look, let’s dive into my actual thoughts on the Stanley tumbler.
+Now that we’ve established that the cheaper alternatives are worth a look, let’s dive into my actual thoughts on the Stanley tumbler.
 If you’re still curious about whether the Stanley cup is as revolutionary as influencers make it seem, keep reading.

 REDUCE 40 oz Tumbler with Handle and Straw: 4.5 x 4.5 x 9.5 inches, 1.25 pounds

 Stanley Quencher H2.0 FlowState Tumbler 40oz: 5.82 x 5.82 x 12.3 inches, 1.5 pounds

 As you can see, the Stanley is significantly taller and slightly heavier than the Reduce cup.
 Both fit in my car’s cupholder, although the Stanley is easier to get in there.
 I’ve read complaints that the Stanley is heavy, but I don’t know that there’s an elegant way to carry around 40 ounces of water.
 I’m able to carry it even when my hands are full, which is a must because I’m always running around.